HeavySnowJakarta/A-guide-to-a-Shell/lets-do-more-for-it/before-the-hard-part.md

 # Before the hard part

-Everyone reading this chapter of the guide book must not be satisfied by the functions a-Shell already has, and at this chapter we will talk about various possibilities of what this App can do.
+Everyone reading this chapter of the guide book must be unsatisfied by the functions a-Shell already has, and at this chapter we will talk about various possibilities of what this App can do.

 Attention that this road is filled with big challenges.
 Sometimes you have to learn a number of concepts or search on the Internet again and again just to deal with a confusing error.
 If you are ready now, start your hacking trip!